Illegal drug trade: Profits

-Free trade link
+Impact of free trade

-There are several arguments on whether or not free trade has a correlation to an increased activity in the illicit drug trade.
+There are several arguments on whether or not free trade correlates with increased activity in the illicit drug trade.
 Currently, the structure and operation of the illicit drug industry is described mainly in terms of an international division of labor.
 Free trade can open new markets to domestic producers who would otherwise resort to exporting illicit drugs.
 Additionally, extensive free trade among states increases cross-border drug enforcement and coordination between law enforcement agencies in different countries.
 However, free trade also increases the sheer volume of legal cross-border trade and provides cover for drug smuggling—by providing ample opportunity to conceal illicit cargo in legal trade.
 While international free trade continues to expand the volume of legal trade, the ability to detect and interdict drug trafficking is severely diminished.
 Towards the late 1990s, the top ten seaports in the world processed 33.6 million containers.
 Free trade has fostered integration of financial markets and has provided drug traffickers with more opportunities to launder money and invest in other activities.
 This strengthens the drug industry while weakening the efforts of law enforcement to monitor the flow of drug money into the legitimate economy.
 Cooperation among cartels expands their scope to distant markets and strengthens their abilities to evade detection by local law enforcement.
 Additionally, criminal organizations work together to coordinate money-laundering activities by having separate organizations handle specific stages of laundering process.
-One organization structures the process of how financial transactions will be laundered, while another criminal group provides the “dirty” money to be cleaned.
+One organization structures the process of how financial transactions will be laundered, while another criminal group provides the "dirty" money to be cleaned.
 By fostering expansion of trade and global transportation networks, free trade encourages cooperation and formation of alliances among criminal organizations across different countries.

 The drug trade in Latin America emerged in the early 1930s.
 It saw significant growth in the Andean countries, including Peru, Bolivia, Chile, Ecuador, Colombia and Venezuela.
 The underground market in the early half of the 20th century mainly had ties to Europe.
 After World War II, the Andean countries saw an expansion of trade, specifically with cocaine.